To remove a hydraulic cylinder, plan A is recommended, along with plan B as backup, and sometimes plan C as an extra precaution.

-When replacing an existing hydraulic cylinder it is not only important to know what services are included for removing the cylinder & cleaning the hole, but also what product you are purchasing.
+When replacing an existing hydraulic cylinder, it is important not only to know what services are included for removing the cylinder & cleaning the hole but also what product you are purchasing.
 If you are unaware of the diameter of the existing hole, which is typically covered by concrete, you should make sure you are buying the smallest diameter equipment available.
-When possible do not increase the size of the cylinder and always be sure to order the smallest diameter PVC with a slip fit design.
+When possible, do not increase the size of the cylinder, and always be sure to order the smallest diameter PVC with a slip-fit design.
 Don’t hesitate to ask for recommendations.